This store requires javascript to be enabled for some features to work correctly.

 The emblem is used on multiple products of the brand – Monogram canvas, the top of Capucines bag, logo on Twist bag, the buckle of LV Pont 9, Dauphine bag and belts, as a lock of Lockme chain bag, etc.

 #7.
-Signature single lock system for their trunks was created in 1896 and is still used
+The signature single lock system for their trunks was created in 1896 (and is still in use!)

 Having become the synonym of the art of traveling, Louis Vuitton Malletier wasn’t focused on the appearance of its goods only but the quality and security as well.
 The “lock that no one could pick” was invented by Louis Vuitton himself, yet it was his son George who patented the system after his father’s death.